rachel-brain/super-duper-bassoon/README.md

 - bcrypt
 - dotenv
 - express
-- express-handlebars
+- handlebars
 - mysql2
 - sequelize
 - canvas html
+- nes.css
 - github
 - heroku

 ## Usage
 The game 'Wizard Wipeout!' website will be deployed on the Heroku webpage in the player's prefered browser.
-After the player logs in or registers, they will be presented with a proile and rules page.
+After the player logs in or registers, they will be presented with a profile and rules page.
 The player presses the "GO!" button when ready to play.

 ## Heroku URL
 https://dry-beach-54923.herokuapp.com/